geofmureithi/apalis/README.md

 - _limit_ — 💪 Limit the amount of jobs
 - _filter_ — Support filtering jobs based on a predicate
 - _extensions_ — Add a global extensions to jobs
-- _time_ - Use the time crate instead of the default chrono

 ## Storage Comparison